SMITA1996/SOCIO-MUTUALISTIC_OCS/README.md

 simulate_OCS.m computes the optimal set essential to prevent a community collapse as obtained using the Optimal conservation strategy

-reduced stability_SMN.m calculates the stability of the reduced socio-mutualistic model
+reduced stability_SMN.m calculates the stability of the reduced socio-mutualistic model after analytically deriving expressions.